 Every year, the U.S. Forest Service makes a limited number of fire towers available for sojourners to stay in.
 The rentals are cheap, but not easy to come by.
 You can only reserve at certain times of the year, for certain days.
 Depending on the location, you may have to share your space during the day when an actual fire lookout shows up for work.
 In other words, would-be dharma bums have to earn the right to stay in one of these iconic retreats.

 Finally, fire lookouts must be reserved well in advance of your trip.
 Don’t be sore — it’s actually a mercy.
-The last thing you want is to arrive at your remote destination, only to realize you forgot topic clean underwear and matches.
+The last thing you want is to arrive at your remote destination, only to realize you forgot to pack clean underwear and matches.
 Adventure at this level requires thoughtful preparation and mindful intention.

 So what are you waiting for, grasshopper?
 Start planning your soul journey at one of these remote fire lookouts.